ExgnosisClasses/IBM-Terraform-March20/Labs/Lab8-3-IBM.md

 In the lab directory you just used, add the following .gitignore file to avoid versioning the Terraform managed file.
 This file is also in the code directory for Lab 8-3.

-Tag the VM with the name "Production"
+Tag the VM with the name "production"

 ```gitignore
 **/.terraform/*